luca-morreale/nscript/README.md

 You must have Apache [Ant](http://ant.apache.org/) installed.
 Most GNU/Linux distributions ship it, so you should use your package manager.
 Windows and Mac users will find prebuilt binaries on ANT website.

+You also need [Proguard](http://proguard.sourceforge.net/) installed.
+Adjust the path to `proguard.jar` in the first lines of build.xml to reflect your current installation.

 JUST DO IT!
 -----------